AS LONG AS IT'S A CONSTRUCTION SITE THE HOUSE BELONG TO US

 It has been an attempt, an experiment.
 We’ve asked Simone to enter the construction site with his camera at the time when it was still in full turmoil.
 We wanted to understand the space better before it became a home.

 The photographic image freezes this moment in time.
-It gives you the possibility to analyze it, to understand the light, the proper and generated shadows, the quality of the saved details and their connection with the project to be.
+It gives you the possibility to analyze it, to understand the light, the proper and generated shadows, the quality of the saved details and their connection with the project.

 The building parts of the house, disassembled and placed casually in the rooms, are obtaining a proper identity in the shot, it seems as they are dialoguing.
 Connections are established.
 They are suggesting solutions.